FidelityFramework/clef/docs/fidelity/From_FSharp_to_FSNative.md

 3. **No BCL**: The Base Class Library is unavailable; alternative implementations are required
 4. **Direct hardware access**: The program can interact with memory-mapped peripherals

 The question F# Native answers is this: can we retain F#'s expressive type system and functional programming model while targeting this runtime-free environment?
+In our case, for the purposes of fsnative, this is exactly our *opportunity*.

+This is no small task.
+There are many considerations to account for, not simply for the presumed OS-based world of Windows, macOS, and Linux.
+There are memory mapping concerns around GPU, NPU, and other accelerators that are just as much a target for the Fidelity framework.
+Simply considering the constrained environment of microcontrollers, there are specific patterns that are allowed and others that would not work at all.
+These are all concerns that fsnative has to account for and allow in order for the full range of options to be available to realize the platform's vision.

 ### 2.2 The OCaml Precedent

 F# descends from the ML family of languages, sharing ancestry with OCaml and Standard ML.
 OCaml compiles natively without requiring a managed runtime, yet it offers many of the same programming constructs: algebraic data types, pattern matching, type inference, and higher-order functions.

 The F* programming language, developed for verified systems programming, extracts to OCaml with high fidelity.
 Each F* type has a precise OCaml representation, and the extraction preserves type safety without requiring a runtime.
 This precedent demonstrates that ML-family languages can target native code while preserving their essential character.
+F* also provides the HyperStack memory model that again corresponds to what we arrived at for fsnative's region system; the correspondence was discovered, not copied.

 F# Native found accidental sympathy in this path.
-Despite using F# syntax, it was found after some hand-jamming native types into Alloy that what would become F# Native semantics align more closely with OCaml than with .NET F#:
+Despite using F# syntax, it was found after some hand-jamming native types into Alloy that what would become F# Native semantics align more closely with OCaml than with .NET F#.
+To give credit where it is due, FSharp.Core already contained some primitive types that proved essential: the `voption` type existed beyond the standard `option` type's null representation, and `NativeInterop.nativeptr` remained central to much of what we accomplished before making the "full break" to create fsnative:

 | Concept | .NET F# | OCaml | F# Native |
 |---------|---------|-------|-----------|